Find Trade Colleges

 Women make up 78% of the clinical laboratory science majors at the school.

-Barton County Community College ranked #7 on this year’s Most Popular Clinical/Medical Laboratory Science Associate Degree Trade Schools in the Plains States Region list.
-Located in the rural area of Great Bend, Barton Community College is a public school with a small student population.
+Barton County Community College did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a associate degree.
+It came in at #7 on the list.
+Located in the rural area of Great Bend, Barton Community College is a public college with a small student population.

 About 87% of the students majoring in clinical laboratory science at the school are women while 13% are male.

-Read full report on Clinical/Medical Laboratory Science at Barton County Community College
+Full Clinical/Medical Laboratory Science at Barton County Community College Report

 About 78% of the students majoring in clinical laboratory science at the school are women while 22% are male.